ARRTOC: Adversarially Robust Real-Time Optimization and Control: Introduction

 The rest of the paper is structured as follows.
 In Section \ref{sec:background_meth}, we present the Adversarially Robust Real-Time Optimization and Control (ARRTOC) algorithm.
-This is done by initially introducing the original Adversarially Robust Optimization (ARO) algorithm in Section \ref{sec:bm:unconstrained}, followed by the inclusion of constraints to yield the ARRTOC algorithm in Section \ref{sec:bm:constrained}.
+We start by introducing the concept of Adversarially Robust Optimization (ARO) in the context of Real-Time Optimization (RTO) and demonstrate how constraints can be incorporated within ARO to yield ARRTOC.
 Moving to Section \ref{sec:results_discussion}, we apply ARRTOC to three case studies, progressively increasing in complexity.
 Section \ref{rd:illustrative_example} presents an illustrative case study, offering an intuitive understanding of ARRTOC's principles.
 This groundwork then informs two practical applications: Section \ref{rd:bioreactor} addresses wash-out in continuous bioreactors using ARRTOC.
 Lastly, Section \ref{rd:evaporator} applies ARRTOC to a multi-loop evaporator case study.
 Concluding in Section \ref{sec:conclusion}, we summarise the paper's findings and suggest potential avenues for future research.